 Access to Humanities/ Arts/ Business/ Social Sciences/ Film and Television or some Digital Media courses.
 Applications welcomed from mature students with relevant qualifications/ experience.

-Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
+Advanced entry: Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.
-Years 2 & 3 - HNC/HND Communication with Media/ Advertising and Public Relations/ Social Sciences/Creative Industries -TV.
+HNC Communication with Media/ Advertising and Public Relations/ Social Sciences/ Creative Industries - TV with B in the graded unit.
+Year 3 - HND Media & Communication with CB in the graded units or BA Media.

 Media graduates have begun careers in fields such as: advertising; arts and cultural management; broadcasting; entertainment industries; marketing; news production; public relations; publishing; and television research.